Managing Risk

 If you remember nothing else.

-- Four failure modes, in order: data leakage, wrong answers, over-reliance, shadow AI.
-If your AI risk program names other categories before these four, it is not your AI risk program.
+1. Five failure modes, in order: data leakage, wrong answers, over-reliance, shadow AI, ungoverned automation.
+If your AI risk program names other categories before these five, it is not your AI risk program.
 It is somebody’s slide.

-- Each failure mode has a paired control.
+2. Each failure mode has a paired control.
 Approved tier plus DLP.
 High-risk-workflow rule plus named reviewer.
 Unaided-work practice plus defend-the-reasoning culture.
 Detection plus rewarded disclosure.
+Agent inventory plus kill switch.
 One half of any pair is not a control.

-- Telemetry beats policy.
+3. Telemetry beats policy.
 A control you cannot measure is a wish.
-The minimum telemetry is who is using which AI tool, on what surface, against which data class.
+The minimum telemetry is who is using which AI tool, on what surface, against which data class, and which agents run unattended, on what schedule, with which connectors and permissions.

-- The risk you can name is not the risk that is coming.
+6. The risk you can name is not the risk that is coming.
 Reserve a small budget and a standing meeting for the failure mode you have not seen yet.
-The first agentic-workflow incident, the first model-update regression, the first vendor that disappears mid-quarter.
-Something on this list will happen this year and it is not in your register.
+The agentic-workflow incident is no longer that risk.
+It arrived this year, and it has a control, the one above.
+The model-update regression and the vendor that disappears mid-quarter are still ahead of you.
+Something on this list will happen this year, and the only question is whether it is already in your register.

 Pull the last thirty days of endpoint or DLP logs filtered for traffic to known AI domains.
 The list is short and well-published.
 Every major chat tool, every major coding tool, plus the long tail of consumer wrappers your security team has probably already enumerated.
 Count distinct users.

 That number is the only honest denominator you have.
-Compare it to the number of approved AI seats you are paying for.
+Compare it to the number of approved AI seats you’re paying for.
 The gap is your shadow AI footprint.
 Pull the prompt or paste content where your stack captures it, sample twenty events, and read them.
-You will find one of three things.
-You will find people doing routine work in the wrong tool, which is a procurement problem you can fix in two weeks.
-You will find people moving sensitive data into a consumer tool, which is a control problem you can fix in a quarter.
-Or you will find nothing concerning, which means your detection is misconfigured and you have no controls at all.
+You’ll find one of three things.
+You’ll find people doing routine work in the wrong tool, which is a procurement problem you can fix in two weeks.
+You’ll find people moving sensitive data into a consumer tool, which is a control problem you can fix in a quarter.
+Or you’ll find nothing concerning, which means your detection is misconfigured and you have no controls at all.

 In any of the three cases, you now have a real starting point.
-The risk register did not give you one.
+The risk register didn’t give you one.
 It was never going to.

 The whole nine-guide arc, read end to end, makes a single argument.
 The leverage is real, the spend is misallocated, the tools are choosable, the talent is identifiable, the returns are observable, and the risks are containable with controls that already exist in every other part of your business.
 None of it requires a transformation.
 It requires a working week, a named owner, and the willingness to make the call.